smokingpun/smokingpun.github.io/_posts/2018-07-27-Content-strategy-for-saas.md

 For more advice on running tests (including content tests) read <em>Hacking Growth</em> by Sean Ellis and Morgan Brown.

-<h3>The content MOT approach: best when you want an overall idea of whether your content works</h3>
+<h3>The content audit approach: best when you want an overall idea of whether your content works</h3>

-This approach basically involves giving your content an MOT, like you would your car.
-It's known as a content audit.
+This approach basically involves giving your content a thorough check-up, like you would your car, to check it is working properly and hasn't any hidden problems.

 This process can be partly automated using various tools like the [Content Analysis Tool](http://www.content-insight.com/), but does involve a degree of legwork as you go through your content and grade it based on qualities such as whether it supports your current business direction, up-to-date, actionable, and so on.
 You’d also collect metrics on each page so you build an effective picture of how your content is performing.